 To help your garden or rabbit area stay a rabbit safe zone, here's a list of 33 poisonous plants that could harm your rabbit.

 This list doesn't cover everything that could harm your rabbit, these are just some of the more common one.
-For a full list, check out this article by Rabbit Awareness.

 If the worst happens and your rabbit happens to eat something harmful, you should immediately rush your pet to your vets.
 Once eaten, these harmful plants may cause symptoms such as seizures, loss of appetite or digestive signs of intestinal inflammation.